Stalag I-F: Camp history

 43 barrack huts were built, though due to overcrowding, many were still forced to live underground.

 More than 100,000 prisoners, mostly Russian, passed through Stalag I-F, of whom over 50,000 died, mostly from malnutrition, exposure and typhus.
+Even Italian Royal Army soldiers captured by the Germans after 1943, September 8. were imprisoned in this camp.
 In October 1944, as the Red Army approached, the guards abandoned the camp leaving the prisoners behind.

 Sub-camps of Stalag I-F

 There were also six Zweiglager ("sub-camps"), designated Stalag I-F/Z: